neoxelox/MyCSV/README.md

 # MyCSV
 MyCSV | Portable | Easy | Useful | CSV Editor

-Free to Use and Improve it as good you can.
+Free to Use and Improve it as good as you can.

 Developed in VB.NET with VisualStudio 2013